Rhinoceros poaching in Southern Africa: Rhino horn trafficking and the black-market trade

 After the rhino poachers have obtained the rhino horns, they sell the horns to traffickers.
-Traffickers act as the intermediaries between the poachers and the end users, with most of the demand coming from consumer markets in the South East Asian nations of China and Vietnam.
+Traffickers act as the intermediaries between the poachers and the end users, with most of the demand coming from consumer markets in China and Vietnam.
 In recent years, the demand for rhino horn has increased due to the growing purchasing power of the Asian middle class as well as the rising scarcity of rhino horn.
 The trafficking enterprises are sophisticated global organisations supported by the lucrative industry.
 Since 1977, the international trade of rhino horn has been declared illegal by the Convention on International Trade of Endangered Species (CITES) in response to the concern that increased demand is fuelling the number of rhino deaths due to poaching.
 The international trade ban of rhino horn has created a lucrative black-market estimated at $20 billion a year.
 Rhino horn is valued at $60,000 per kilogram on the black market – more than its weight in gold.

 Conservation tactics

 De-horning

-In an attempt to prevent the poaching of rhinos, some rhinos in South Africa have been tranquilized and had their horns removed in a process carried out by local national park authorities and private sanctuaries.